 If you’ve ever felt nauseated or you’ve had to vomit when you’re on the move, you know how unpleasant motion sickness can be.
 It’s been a common problem for ages.
 Even Hippocrates described it occurring during boat travel, said Loren Lasater MD, a family medicine physician with Banner Beyond in Arizona.

-Along with nausea and sometimes vomiting, motion sickness can make you feel warm or unwell overall, and you may even hyperventilate.
+Symptoms include nausea and sometimes vomiting, as well as feeling warm or unwell overall, and you may even hyperventilate.

 What causes motion sickness?